-The 39th Denver Film Festival gets underway tonight with opening night film, La La Land, a modern-day musical set in the City of Angels where some dreams are realized while others are crushed underfoot.
+The 39th Denver Film Festival gets underway tonight with the opening night film La La Land, a modern-day musical set in the City of Angels where some dreams are realized while others are crushed underfoot.
 The movie stars Ryan Gosling and Emma Stone, and Stone, along with writer/director Damien Chazelle, are set to attend the opening night festivities with a post-screening Q&A with Denver Post film critic emeritus, Lisa Kennedy.
-La La Land is currently under embargo, so I’ll leave it at this: La La Land is heart wrenching, acidic and poignant.
-Easily one of the best of the year and co-lead Ryan Gosling is magnificent.
+La La Land is currently under embargo, so I’ll leave it at this: La La Land is heart-wrenching, acidic, and poignant.
+Easily one of the best of the year, and co-lead Ryan Gosling is magnificent.

-This year’s red carpet films — movies the will no doubt dominate end-of-year and award talk — are Lion (Nov.
+This year’s red carpet films—movies the will no doubt dominate end-of-year and award talk—are Lion (Nov.
 4, 8:00 p.m.), The Edge of Seventeen (Nov.
-12, 2:30 p.m.) and Jackie (Nov.
+12, 2:30 p.m.), and Jackie (Nov.
 12, 8:00 p.m.).
-Lion is the story of an immigrant’s search for his family starring Dev Patel; Jackie stars Natalie Portman as Jacqueline Kennedy Onassis following the assignation of her husband and then-president; and The Edge of Seventeen stars Hailee Steinfeld in a teen rom-com in the vein of Juno.
-These and many more have been mined from a slew of international festival, which gives the Centennial State moviegoer a chance to catch them in theaters before they move on to either a wide theatrical release or the ever-growing streaming option.
+Lion is the story of an immigrant’s search for his family starring Dev Patel; Jackie stars Natalie Portman as Jacqueline Kennedy Onassis following the assassination of her husband and then-president; and The Edge of Seventeen stars Hailee Steinfeld in a teen rom-com in the vein of Juno.
+These and many more have been mined from a slew of international festivals, which gives the Centennial State moviegoer a chance to catch them in theaters before they move on to either a wide theatrical release or the ever-growing streaming option.

 Though the Denver Film Society has some magnificent year-round programming, DFF is the only chance to see some of these cinematic works of art in a large theater full of adventurous watchers, and that in itself is the reason to go.
 Far too many movies are must-sees to be listed here, so keep an eye on this space for daily recommendations and updates all fest long.